 Ingredients

-To make butternut squash tomato soup, you need the following items:
+To make butternut squash soup tomato, you need the following items:

-- Vegetable stock - It enhances the depth of soup with the flavor of different vegetables.
+Vegetable stock - It enhances the depth of the soup with the flavor of different vegetables.

 See the recipe card for quantities.